Parablu signs distribution agreement with TD SYNNEX

 Parablu signs distribution agreement with TD SYNNEX to offer cybersecurity and data resiliency solutions in the North American market.

-This partnership will help Parablu and our resellers deliver many customers cost-effective SaaS-based protection and management of critical business data.””FREMONT, CALIFORNIA, UNITED STATES, November 2, 2022 /EINPresswire.com/ -- Parablu, a recognized global enterprise data security and resiliency solutions provider, today announced their relationship with TD SYNNEX, a leading global distributor and solutions aggregator for the IT ecosystem.
+This partnership will help Parablu and our resellers deliver many customers cost-effective SaaS-based protection and management of critical business data”BENGALURU, KARNATAKA, INDIA, November 3, 2022 /EINPresswire.com/ -- Parablu, a recognized global enterprise data security and resiliency solutions provider, today announced their relationship with TD SYNNEX, a leading global distributor and solutions aggregator for the IT ecosystem.
 Parablu aims to offer its complete suite of cybersecurity, data protection, and data resiliency solutions across North America through this new collaboration.

 — John Gallo, VP-Channel Sales & Distribution at Parablu